 - Cloud Rolls

-Canned pumpkin puree runs from 79¢ – 1.29¢ per can, which is pretty cheap considering one pie serves 8 people.
-(Or you can make it yourself and make ALL THINGS PUMPKIN!)
+Canned pumpkin puree runs from 79¢ – 1.29¢ per can during the holiday season, which is pretty cheap considering one pie serves 8 people.
+(Or you can make pumpkin puree yourself for ALL THINGS PUMPKIN!)

-Apples are in season right now, so like the vegetables, aim for $1/lb for conventional or $2/lb for organic.
+Apples are in season leading up to Thanksgiving, so like the vegetables, aim for $1/lb for conventional or $2/lb for organic.

 - Healthy Pumpkin Pie